meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Biological feedback, embodied in homeostasis, adaptation, and learning, was conceptually present in antiquity but suffered fracture from formal philosophy in the post-Roman period.
 The dominance of teleology and theology, which framed regulation as purpose-driven or divinely mandated stood in tension with the notion of dynamically emergent structure.
 To acknowledge feedback in animals and Nature was to threaten fixed hierarchies, between body and soul, ruler and ruled, Creator and creation.

-Proto-cybernetics thus appears historically as a recurring pattern that repeatedly encounters resistance.
 More than simply steering a vessel, cybernetics has existed in one form or another as a system meant to produce order out of chaos.
-Here we will trace cybernetics in its broader form where it appears as a means of governance and control As we shall see, whenever systems appear to self-regulate and thereby evade command, orthodoxy intervenes.
-When control becomes distributed rather than centralized, it is reabsorbed into doctrine, myth, or mechanism.
+Proto-cybernetics appears historically as a recurring pattern that repeatedly encounters resistance from the governed system.
+As we shall see, whenever systems appear to self-regulate and thereby evade command, orthodoxy intervenes - whenever control becomes distributed rather than centralized, it is reabsorbed into doctrine, myth, or mechanism.

 ⸻